UMAprotocol/oo-dispute-cli/README.md

-# Mass Dispute CLI
+# Optimistic Oracle Dispute CLI Tool

 ## Overview

-The Mass Dispute CLI is a command-line tool designed to facilitate the efficient dispute of multiple UMA Optimistic Oracle proposals in the Optimistic Oracle V2 on the supported chains.
+The OO Dispute CLI is a command-line tool designed to facilitate the efficient dispute of multiple UMA Optimistic Oracle proposals in the Optimistic Oracle V2 on the supported chains.

 ## Prerequisites